wangchengww/Tillandsia-compgenomics/Gene-family-evo-tfas-tlei/README.md

 	grep -f curated_Tfas_orthologues.IDonly.txt /proj/grootcrego/Genome_assemblies/fasciculata/4_final_assembly/Tillandsia_fasciculata_v1.2.edited_allfeatures.gff > Tillandsia_fasciculata_v1.2.curated_orthologues_only.gff
     # Limit curated gff file only to mRNA entries (no exon, UTR, or CDS...)
 	awk '$3 == "mRNA" {print $0}' Tillandsia_fasciculata_v1.2.curated_orthologues_only.gff > Tillandsia_fasciculata_v1.2.curated_orthologues_only.mRNA.gff

-This curated GFF file was then converted to a BED format using gff2bed from bedops v.
+    # This curated GFF file was then converted to a BED format using gff2bed from bedops v.
 2.4.37:
     gff2bed < Tillandsia_fasciculata_v1.2.curated_orthologues_only.mRNA.gff > Tfas_ortholog_regions.gff.bed

+Using this bedfile, I then calculated per-base coverage with samtools.
+Coverage of all bases included in the bedfile was reported, including areas of zero coverage (-a):

+    samtools depth -a -b $bedfile $bamfile -o $output

+I then appended the name of the gene at each position in the samtools depth output file using the python script `script_add_gene_names_to_cov_file.py`.